MuizzKasim/gameprototype-breakout/README.md

 http://surl.li/folww<br/>
 (Filesize: ~15MB, Compressed)
 <br/><br/>
 This game was solo a UTB project.
-It was one of my first few games I ever developed. <br/>
+It was one of my first few games I ever developed.
+The repository only contains the source code.
+Other asset files are not included.<br/>
 <br/>
 Game title: <br/>
 Breakout<br/>